-The uThukela district municipality in partnership with the department of Sport and Recreation will continue to do the following events even in the 2021/2022 financial year:
+The uThukela district municipality in partnership with the department of Sport and Recreation will continue to do the following events even in the 2022/2023-2026/2027 financial years:

 - Indigenous Games,

 - Senior Citizen Games,

 - Youth Run and Spar Ladies.

 - Collaborate with the Department of Education during Schools Athletics Competitions.

 - Support the District Sports Federations league